AmigaMaster/Simple-Game-Solutions/solutions/U/Urban Witch Story-EN.md

 ## 1. General

-- When there is a TALK TO action in this solution, also make sure you talk to everyone about everything until no new dialogue options appear and they begin to repeat themselves.
+- When there is a TALK TO action in this solution, make sure you talk to everyone about everything until no new dialogue options appear and they begin to repeat themselves.
 This includes talking to someone several times.
 - You can use your `Notebook` in your inventory to get information about the current tasks and progress.

 ## 2. Leroy and Angela's House